 In construction and wholesale businesses, freight invoices do not arrive through a single channel or in a consistent format.
 A mid-sized Queensland builder might receive freight charges from a steel supplier, a plant hire company, a concrete pumping subcontractor, and a logistics firm in the same week.
 Some arrive as PDF attachments to email.
 Others come bundled with a materials invoice.
 A few arrive late, after the delivery has already been logged.

-According to research from the Australian Taxation Office in collaboration with Deloitte Access Economics, processing an emailed PDF invoice costs Australian businesses an average of AU$27.67.
+According to research from the Australian Taxation Office in collaboration with Deloitte Access Economics, the cost per invoice for an emailed PDF averages AU$27.67 for Australian businesses.
 For freight-heavy businesses processing dozens or hundreds of invoices a month, that cost adds up quickly.
 And it does not account for the rework cost when the coding is wrong the first time.

 The breakdown point in freight invoice processing is almost always the line item.

 The result, in most manual or semi-automated workflows, is inconsistency.
+Implementing purchase order matching helps catch these variances before they reach the ledger.
 According to DocuClipper, 39% of invoices processed manually contain errors.
 For construction and wholesale businesses where job costing depends on clean line-item allocation, those errors do not stay contained.
 They show up in project profitability reports, distort GST returns, and create cleanup work at month-end.

 The underlying cause is structural, not human.
 Finance teams processing freight invoices manually are being asked to make the same judgement call repeatedly with no system to enforce consistency.

 This is the inconsistency problem that compounds over time.
 Because coding decisions are made at the point of processing rather than based on enforced rules, the same supplier gets treated differently across months and across team members.
-DocuClipper research puts this plainly: 86% of SMBs manually enter invoice data, and manual entry is the primary driver of coding inconsistency.
+86% of SMBs manually enter invoice data, and manual entry is the primary driver of coding inconsistency.

 When freight charges are not matched to delivery records or job codes, the cost ends up either in a general freight account or misallocated to a project entirely.
 Neither outcome supports accurate job costing or correct tax treatment.